-Yes, in order to trade with the EU after the end of the transition period you will need a UK Economic Operators Registration and Identification (EORI) number.
+Yes, in order to trade with the EU you need a UK Economic Operators Registration and Identification (EORI) number.
 You might also need an EU EORI number.

-A UK EORI number will allow you to import goods into the UK.
-It will allow you or your agent to submit the necessary customs declarations and to apply for customs simplification procedures.
-Your UK EORI number will start with ‘GB’ and be followed by 12 digits which will include your VAT number.
+A UK EORI number allows you to import goods into the UK.
+It allows you or your agent to submit the necessary customs declarations and to apply for customs simplification procedures.
+Your UK EORI number will start with ‘GB’ and be followed by 12 digits which include your VAT number.
 You may already have a UK EORI number if you trade with non-EU countries.

 Obtain a UK EORI number by visiting the GOV.UK website